PicNet/Centazio/src/readme.md

 # Todo
+- CoreStorage design needs carefull consideration, best way to do this will be with a real implementation with real serialisation to storage
 - should CoreEntity.Id be a ValidString?
 Should we more stronly type all Ids?
 - InMemory stores should all do serialisation of objects to json to add an additional layer of testing
 - consider using readonly record structs to protect from mutation